Blendify/blender-manual/blender_docs/manual/modeling/meshes/selecting/basics.rst

 .. note::

-   What is selected using both these tools is affected by the *Limit Selection to visible* feature (available under the 3D viewport) in *Solid Viewport Shading Mode*.
+   What is selected using both these tools is affected by the *Limit Selection to visible* feature (available under the 3D Viewport) in *Solid Viewport Shading Mode*.

    For example,